 The society was originally founded in 1953 as Cannock Photographic and Cine Society by a small band of enthusiasts, which included Mr P Sheppard and Mr R Webb.
 This venture however was only to have a short lease of life, since after a few months the society split into two separate groups, the Cannock Chase Cine Group and the Cannock Camera Club.
 The Camera Club carried on until early in 1955 when due to a procession of changes in the meeting nights and venue a large majority of the membership dwindled away and the remaining members simply gave up in despair.

-These days the Society has a membership of around Ninety with a regular core of forty members attending the weekly meetings, which are held in the Mill St Methodist Church Hall in Cannock.
+These days the Society has a membership of around ninety with a regular core of forty members attending the weekly meetings.